How to Measure the ROI of Public Speaking: Key Metrics, Tracking, and UTM Tips for Marketers

 Step 1: Create UTM Links for Presentations

-Example URL:
+Example URL: https://yoursite.com/lead-magnet?utm_source=linkedin&utm_medium=video&utm_campaign=MarketingSummit

 Step 2: Track Conversions in Analytics Platforms

-With UTM links in place, monitor:
+With the links in place, watch:

-Step 3: Analyze Data and Optimize
+Step 3: Analyse Data and Optimise

 Measuring ROI Beyond Digital Metrics